What does Code Enforcement do?

 Riverside County Ordinance 413, Section 1.18.1 allows recreational vehicles to be parked for a period of not more than 48 hours twice a month directly in front of the residence.

-Does Code Enforcement tow abandoned cars?
+Does Code Enforcement tow abandoned vehicles?

-Yes, abandoned vehicles that are inoperative or wrecked AND are located on private property can be removed through the Junk Your Clunker Program at no charge.
+Yes, abandoned vehicles that are inoperative or wrecked AND are located on private property can be removed through the Junk Your Clunker Program (English or Spanish) at no charge.
 Removal can take place once the property owner and/or occupant signs a release form and the Department notifies any registered or legal owner of record of the impending removal and destruction of the vehicle, as required.

 Abandoned vehicles located on public, County maintained roads or highways should be referred to either the Riverside County Sheriff's Department at 1-800-950-2444 or the California Highway Patrol at 1-800-TELL-CHP (1-800-835-5247).